 In 2015 he and Anthony Hopkins starred in a BBC TV film of The Dresser.
 It premiered in US on Starz on May 30, 2016.

 In 2016 he and Patrick Stewart reunited for a UK tour and limited West End run of No Man's Land.

 In 2017 he recreated the beloved role of Cogsworth, the clock in Disney's Beauty and the Beast.
-He also appeared as King Lear in a new production for the Chichester Festival that will transfer to London's West End in 2018.
+He also appeared as King Lear in a new production for the Chichester Festival that transferred to London's West End in 2018.

 McKellen writes on a wide variety of topics for magazines and newspapers worldwide.